 - Check URL details: Click Details to see what content AI models can actually read from each page.

-- Action by domain type: Editorial sites might require PR outreach, while UGC platforms might allow direct community engagement.
+- Action by domain type: Editorial sites may require PR outreach, whereas UGC platforms may allow direct community engagement.

 How to use Source insights

 Different source types require different optimization approaches, and gap analysis helps you prioritize where to focus first.
-Find the Gap Analysis toggle in your Sources page — either on a domain or URL level.
-Use high Gap Scores to prioritize sources that frequently mention competitors but not you.
-These represent your biggest immediate opportunities for visibility improvement.
 Quick strategies by source type:- Editorial: Focus on digital PR and journalist outreach.

 - Corporate: Explore partnerships and directory listings.